- Are Membership Dues and Tuition Considered Consumer Merchandise?

 - Courts Continue To Struggle To Define Due Process In The Student Disciplinary Process

 - Major Early Victory for Greek Organizations in Federal Suit Against Harvard

-Timothy M. Burke, Manley Burke, email@example.com
+Timothy M. Burke, Manley Burke LPA, email@example.com

 The Seventh Circuit United States Court of Appeals issued a decision on June 28, 2019, that closely considered the issue of due process rights in state college disciplinary proceedings.
-The court also considered what it requires to at least get a Title IX claim to trial when a student who has been expelled for alleged sexual misconduct claims that decision resulted from gender discrimination.
+The court also considered what it required to at least get a Title IX claim to trial when a student who has been expelled for alleged sexual misconduct claims that decision resulted from gender discrimination.